It's Not the End of the World, But I Can See It from Here

-"It's Not the End of the World, But I Can See It from Here" is the twelfth single by Welsh rock band Lostprophets, and the first from their fourth studio album The Betrayed.
-It was released on 11 October 2009 in the UK, the first time they had released anything since April 2007.
+"It's Not the End of the World, But I Can See It from Here" is the twelfth single by the Welsh rock band Lostprophets, and the first from their fourth studio album The Betrayed (2010).
+It was sent to radio on 19 August 2009 in the UK and released as a physical single on 12 October, the first time they had released anything since April 2007.
 The release also features the song "AC Ricochet".
 Drummer Ilan Rubin wrote the song when he was 16, though there were changes and a middle 8 written with the band.

 Reception

 BBC Music made comparisons with the music of My Chemical Romance and stated that the song consisted of "double-speed punk backbeat, the apocalyptic end-of-all-things lyrics, the massive terrace chant chorus, the strange effect on the vocals and the general air of churning turmoil".
 It was also described as being dramatic and raised expectations for the corresponding album.
 In a separate review BBC Wales Music said "it stands up with the likes of "Burn Burn" as one of their more abrasive hit singles".

 Click Music called the single "typical Lostprophets – big riffs and an even bigger chorus" and praised the guitar motifs, but mentioned that it lacked "lyrical credibility".

 Rock Louder was very favourable stating that it was a "Godzilla-sized" track that is "one of the catchiest songs to be released this year".

 Q magazine described it as "an end-of-days anthem tailor-made for the closing credits of Roland Emmerich's next apocalyptic blockbuster".

 It was included in Kerrang!s Playlist for the week starting 30 September 2009 who described it as a "stadium-sized singalong".

 Rock Sound magazine described the song as a "typical Prophets anthemic sing-alongs that'll please the aficionados".
 Whilst in the Rock Sound Readers Poll 2009 it reached number five in the Best Single category.

 However, not all reviews were positive.
 Gigwise thought the song was "one of the weaker tracks on the album" and noted that "despite two guitarists duelling each other admirably never truly feels as big as it should be".